 These hours should be clearly transferable and count toward or be related to the major at the transfer institution.
 They may also be used to fulfill additional general education requirements at the four-year institution.
 These classes should be planned carefully with an advisor.
 The credits in this category must bring the total degree credits to at least 60 semester credit hours.

 In recognition of the growing importance of global awareness, the College also requires that students receiving the Associate of Arts degree take at least four courses with significant international content.
 Courses meeting the requirement are indentified in the College catalog.
 These classes will typically be in the Concentration/Elective area, but may also fulfill requirements in Areas 2 - 6 above.

-In addition to the Capstone Seminar, all students pursuing either the AA or AS degree are required to complete at least 6 credit hours in courses numbered 2000 or higher.
+In addition to the Capstone Seminar, all students pursuing the AA degree are required to complete at least 6 credit hours in courses numbered 2000 or higher.
 These classes will typically be in the Concentration/Elective area, but may also fulfill requirements in Areas 2 - 6 above.

 Total Credit Hours 60